linwoodpendleton/pdns/docs/lua-records/functions.rst

   Returns two letter ISO country code based ``bestwho`` IP address, as described in :doc:`../backends/geoip`.
   If the two letter ISO country code is unknown "--" will be returned.

+  .. function:: wmcity()

+  Returns two letter ISO country code based ``bestwho`` IP address, as described in :doc:`../backends/geoip`.
+  If the two letter ISO country code is unknown "--" will be returned.

+  .. function:: wmdomain()

+  Returns two letter ISO country code based ``bestwho`` IP address, as described in :doc:`../backends/geoip`.
+  If the two letter ISO country code is unknown "--" will be returned.

+  .. function:: wmisp()

+  Returns two letter ISO country code based ``bestwho`` IP address, as described in :doc:`../backends/geoip`.
+  If the two letter ISO country code is unknown "--" will be returned.

+  .. function:: wmaso()

+  Returns two letter ISO country code based ``bestwho`` IP address, as described in :doc:`../backends/geoip`.
+  If the two letter ISO country code is unknown "--" will be returned.

+  .. function:: wmorg()

+  Returns two letter ISO country code based ``bestwho`` IP address, as described in :doc:`../backends/geoip`.
+  If the two letter ISO country code is unknown "--" will be returned.

+  .. function:: wmasn2()

+  Returns two letter ISO country code based ``bestwho`` IP address, as described in :doc:`../backends/geoip`.
+  If the two letter ISO country code is unknown "--" will be returned.

 .. function:: region(region)
               region(regions)